move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

-Either checking-in or checking-out is a simple way for a team to open or close a process, symbolically and in a collaborative way.
-Checking-in/out invites each member in a group to be present, seen and heard, and to express a reflection or a feeling.
-Checking-in emphasizes presence, focus and group commitment; checking-out emphasizes reflection and symbolic closure.
+Purpose: Check-in and check-out processes are fundamental to the work we engage in, and set the context for what we actually do.
+The shaping of questions in a thoughtful, purposeful and intentional manner increases the likelihood of them being powerful.
+It’s a simple way for a team to open or close a process, symbolically and in a collaborative way.
+Checking-in/out invites each member in a group to be present, seen, and heard.
+Checking-in emphasizes presence, focus, and group commitment; checking-out emphasizes reflection and closure.

 One-by-one participants check-in, either in order around the circle or at random.
 Once every person has checked-in one time, check-in is over.

 Stand or sit in a circle.
 Invite each member of the group to share one thing they “check-out” with.
-This could be a feeling, a reflection experience, the most important thing they take with them.
-Choose a check-out question based on the group and the purpose of the program.
+This could be a feeling, a reflection, the most important thing they take with them, what stands out the most, etc. Choose a check-out question based on the group and the purpose of the session.

 One-by-one participants check-out either in order around the circle or at random.
-Once every person has checked-out one time, check-out is over.
+Once every person has checked-out one time, check-out is complete.

 The purpose of this simple exercise is to demonstrate three key principles useful for creativity and idea generation: quantity is a condition for quality; building on the ideas of others; the ideas we come up with are usually all the same.
 The format is simple, with small groups standing and drawing apples.
 At the end of the exercise the whole group reflects and draws out learnings and reflections.